niazi-chatzi/opap_api/README.md

 Used rest controllers on spring to give and get json formatted objects

 This needs to be done once every 48 hours because 99 games take to finish 48 hhours

+I have a timer for the last posted time and i wont let new posts before the timer ends

+At the front end i show the timer with an alert box